bscotch/spritely/README.md

 impact the edges of your images.
 We call this "<dfn>Alphalining</dfn>" (like "outlining", but with a nearly-invisible line).

+Note that you shouldn't be able to tell the difference *by eye* between the original image and an alphalined image.

 ### Excessive padding

 It's likely that your subimages consist of something meaningful drawn inside a